April 14, 2020 | Last updated: April 14, 2020

 Business logic

-The project is ready, so let's have a look at the specs of the application to write: The application should accept any text and return the number of occurrence for each word in the received paragraph.
+The project is ready, so let's have a look at the specs of the web application to write: The application should accept any text and return the number of occurrence for each word in the received paragraph.

 Gotcha.
 Grab your coffee and onwards we go!